 |

-(CDs and Book) has been used by a
+The KindredCOLORS CDs and binder have been used by a

 The KindredCOLORS Exhibit has appeared at a variety of multicultural